ddeutils/ddedocs/docs/abstract/data_management/index.md

   ![Gartner Hype Cycle for Data Management 2023](img/gartner-hype-cycle-graphic.png){ loading=lazy width="600" }
   <figcaption><a href="https://www.gartner.com/en/documents/4573399">Gartner Hype Cycle for Data Management 2023</a></figcaption>
 </figure>

+!!! note

+    Modern Data Management involves a set of practices, techniques, and technologies used to handle data as a valuable resource.
+    Its aim is to ensure the availability, integrity, security, and usability of data within an organization.[^1]

 ---